PennyLane: Automatic differentiation of hybrid quantum-classical computations: Computing gradients

 \subsection{Derivatives of quantum nodes}

-There are three types of methods to compute derivatives\footnote{When we speak of derivatives here, we actually refer to estimates of derivatives that result from estimates of expectation values.
-Numerically computed derivatives in turn are approximations of the true derivatives, even if the quantum nodes were giving exact expectations (e.g., by using a classical simulator device).} of quantum nodes with respect to a variable or input: analytical, numerical, or device-provided.
-By default, PennyLane uses the device or analytical derivatives wherever it can.
-Most types of quantum nodes support analytic derivatives, even if they are executed on quantum hardware.
+PennyLane provides multiple methods for computing derivatives of quantum nodes with respect to a variable or input\footnote{When we speak of derivatives here, we actually refer to estimates of derivatives that result from estimates of expectation values.
+Numerically computed derivatives in turn are approximations of the true derivatives, even if the quantum nodes were giving exact expectations (e.g., by using a classical simulator device).}: hardware-compatible circuit transforms, backpropagation (if supported by the underlying simulator), or device-provided.
+By default, PennyLane uses various heuristics to determine the `best' gradient method --- that is, the most accurate and efficient gradient method of those supported by the circuit and the device):

+\begin{enumerate} \item If the device provides its own gradient method, this is the default choice.
+For example, this allows for simulators that support the classical efficient 'adjoint' method of differentiation \cite{jones2020efficient}.

+\item If the device is computing expectation values exactly (\texttt{shots=None}) and supports backpropagation, this is the next choice.

+\item Most quantum nodes permit analytic derivatives on hardware via parameter-shift rules \cite{schuld2018gradients,wierichs2021general}.
+If executing on hardware devices, or with simulators where \texttt{shots!=None}, a parameter-shift gradient transform is the next best choice.

+\item Finally, if the circuit does not permit analytic hardware gradients, numerical methods such as the method of finite differences is applied. \end{enumerate}